Tornado3P9/Linux-Console-Tools/admin tools/SSH/scp.md

 # To route the traffic through the machine on which the command is issued, use the -3 option:
 scp -3 user1@host1.com:/files/file.txt user2@host2.com:/files

+# Using a specific SSH private key for authentication with the remote host:
+scp -i ~/.ssh/private_key path/to/local_file remote_host:path/to/remote_file
 ```